BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - You must generate and add your own Serial # & Board ID to config.plist

+- Download and create a macOS USB installer, by following Dortania's Guide ([Here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html)).
+USB Booting is required for Ventura or newer update/install, to avoid any potential issues.
+Also USB installer created with OCLP patcher is not recommended for Hackintosh install.

 - For full CPU power management, replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
 I have provided a few in the ACPI folder.
 Simply overwrite "SSDT-CPUPM.aml" with an appropriate file.
 If you have a different CPU not listed, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file.
 Additional instruction can be found here: bilbo's "Z820 - High Sierra, the Great Guide" (step #29) ([link](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)).
 If you have a mismatched CPU, you might experience booting issue.
 In this case, simply disable SSDT-CPUPM.aml from config.plist. macOS will run without CPU power management.
 Once up running, you can generate a correct SSDT file specific to your CPU.